Florida heat is already hard on outdoor workers. Climate change will raise health risks

 “You talk to farmworkers and they know it’s getting hotter.
 They feel it and they’re worried,” said Jeannie Economos, the environmental health project coordinator for the Farmworker Association of Florida.

 They have no laws — at the state or national level — to protect them from heat stress, which is predicted to become more of a problem as global temperatures climb.
-Average temperatures in the contiguous U.S. have already risen more than one degree Fahrenheit since 1986, and a new United Nations report said that if the world doesn’t halt that rise at 1.5 degrees Fahrenheit by the end of the century the consequences could be catastrophic.
+Average temperatures in the contiguous U.S. have already risen more than one degree Fahrenheit since 1986, and a new United Nations report said that if the world doesn’t halt that rise at 1.5 degrees Celsius (2.7 degrees Fahrenheit) by the end of the century the consequences could be catastrophic.

 In July, several advocacy groups, including the Farmworker Association of Florida and Public Citizen, asked the U.S. Occupational Safety and Health Administration to adopt a rule to protect workers from heat based on recommendations from top work safety groups and similar to those used by the U.S. military.